sontek/sontek_net/sontek-frontend/posts/2023/eks_cluster_games_ctf.md

     - Security
 title: eksclustergames.com walk through!
 ---

+**The short version: this is a hacking game where every level hides a secret password (called a "flag") inside a real cloud setup, and each challenge below is one more wrong assumption that a Kubernetes/AWS team made when they configured it.**

 [eksclustergames.com](https://eksclustergames.com) is a new CTF targeted at kubernetes vulnerabilities.
 This is a walk through on how to solve the issues.

+A quick note on vocabulary before we start: a "CTF" (Capture The Flag) is a security game where you're given access to a deliberately broken system and your job is to find a hidden piece of text called a "flag" in each level, usually formatted like `event_name{some_words_here}`.
+Finding the flag proves you found and exploited the bug.
+Nothing here is theoretical: every command below is a real command run against a real (practice) AWS/Kubernetes environment, and every flag has been redacted so this post doesn't just hand out the answers.

 # Challenge 1
+This challenge is about what happens when anyone who can log into the cluster is also allowed to read every password stored in it.
+In Kubernetes, a "secret" is meant to be a locked box for sensitive values like passwords, API keys, or tokens, but a locked box only helps if not everyone has the key.

 The first challenge starts off with a clue:

 ```